N0RdmannFraN0Rge/IS-213/CONTRIBUTING.md

 1. Master branch
 1. Topic branches

-There are four topic branches.
+There are three topic branches.
 When contributing, make sure you are working in the correct branch:

 1. Branch for phone application code
 1. Branch for Arduino code
-1. Branch for OpenMV code
 1. Branch for WiFi module code

 ### Standards